domcyrus/rustnet/USAGE.md

 rustnet --bpf-filter "not port 22"
 ```

+**Notes:**
-**Note:** BPF filter syntax follows the pcap-filter(7) format.
+- BPF filter syntax follows the pcap-filter(7) format.
 Invalid filters will cause RustNet to exit with an error.
 Use `man pcap-filter` for complete syntax documentation.
+- **macOS limitation:** BPF filters are incompatible with PKTAP (linktype 149).
+When you specify a BPF filter on macOS, RustNet automatically falls back to regular interface capture.
+This means process identification uses `lsof` instead of PKTAP's direct process metadata, which may be slightly less accurate for short-lived connections.

 #### `-l, --log-level <LEVEL>`